pzivich/Delicatessen/docs/Custom Equations.rst

         return ((y - np.dot(X, beta)) * X).T

 As before, we can run this chunk of code.
-However, this is substantially faster.
-If we run both implementations on the same data set of 10,000 observations, the for-loop version took approximately 1.60 seconds and the vectorized version took 0.05 seconds (on my fairly new laptop).
-Vectorizing (even parts of an estimating equation) can help to improve run-times if you find the M-Estimation procedure taking too long.
+Vectorizing (even parts of an estimating equation) can help to improve run-times if you find the M-estimator taking too long.

 Building with basics
 -------------------------------------

 Instead of building everything from scratch, you can also piece together the built-in estimating equations with your own code.
-To demonstrate this, I will go through how I developed the code for inverse probability weighting.
+To demonstrate this, we will go through how we developed the code for inverse probability weighting.

 The inverse probability weighting estimator consists of four estimating equations: the difference between the weighted means, the weighted mean under :math:`A=1`, the weighted mean under :math:`A=0`, and the propensity score model.
 We